react-native-elements/react-native-elements/docs/avatar.md

 ### `onAccessoryPress`

-Callback function when pressing on the accessory button
+Callback function when pressing on the accessory

 |   Type   | Default |
 | :------: | :-----: |